 One thing that is part of our home-schooling experience is one thing I remember fondly from my childhood: gardening.
 I enjoyed cultivating and harvesting a small postage-stamp garden as a child, and encourage my daughter to take an active part in growing our food at home.
 This includes watering the growing plants and harvesting some of the fruits of her labor straight from their sources.
 Since growing one's own food organically will become an important part of providing for one's family, we want to engage our daughter in becoming active in this endeavor.

 - Unitarian Universalist Association of Congregations | UUA

 Unitarian Universalism is a theologically diverse religion that encourages people to seek their own spiritual path.
 Our faith draws on many religious sources, welcoming people with different beliefs.

 - The Cohousing Association of the United States

 Includes a blog and a wealth of information about co-housing as a lifestyle.

 Being members of a co-housing community, we are involved deeply in the community life of our neighbors, including eating meals with them.
 The older children watch over the younger ones and the adults work together to create self-sustaining, safe places to grow.
 We have community vegetable and herb gardens, fruit trees, berry bushes, and will soon be raising chickens.
-In May and October we host barbeques, and most Sunday afternoons there are intergenerational frisbee games on our playing field.
+In May and October we host BBQs, and most Sunday afternoons there are inter-generational Ultimate Frisbee games on our playing field.

 The idea of living in an intentional community such as we do is an idea that our parents have found hard to get used to, but they accept our decision.
 We believe that we have given our daughter the best place to play and grow.
 There is much more freedom for her here than if we continued to live in the city.